kifi/ReactiveLDA/README.md

 ```
 so, topic 0 is defined by word `0` and word `1`, and topic 1 is defined by word `2` and `3`.

-Of course, this is an overly simple example, and we know the right number of topics a priori.
-In practice, one have to try a few different topic sizes and evaluate the quality of the moel (e.g. by computing perplexity, or examine if similar words have similar topic distribution, etc).
+Of course, this is an overly simplified example, and we know the correct number of topics a priori.
+In practice, one have to try a few different topic sizes and evaluate the quality of the model (e.g. by computing perplexity, or examine if similar words have similar topic distribution, etc).

 ## Use the Trained Model
 We provide a simple util class `ModelReader` to read the trained `beta` file.
 With that util class you can do the following:
-- Examine topic-word distributions, e.g. top words in a topic
+- Examine topic-word distributions, e.g. top words in a topic.
 - Examine word-topic distributions.
-This helps to evaluate model qualtiy, e.g. simialr words should have similar topic distribution)
+This helps to evaluate model qualtiy, e.g. simialr words should have similar topic distribution).
 - Text classification: One can use the model to generate a low dimensional representation of a document.
 The vector representation is a probability distribution over topics.
 We provide two methods:
   - A naive summation of word vectors.
-This is fast, but we ignore context information
+This is fast, but we ignore context information.
   - An EM style inference.
 This takes account of word context.
 It's a bit slower than the first method, yet it potentailly gives better classification result.
-The iterative algorithm usually converges after a few steps.
+The iterative algorithm usually converges in a few steps.

-Examples:
+Examples (in `sbt` console):
 ```
 import com.kifi.lda.ModelReader